Letter 15083

 Rochester Hills, Michigan

 I wouldn't claim, short of reading the particular spec sheet, that a given clear chromate is necessarily hex-free.
-But some are, and almost all have far less hex chrome than a yellow chromate (which is why they're not yellow).
+But some of them are, and most have far less hex chrome than a yellow chromate (which is why they're not yellow).

-Since he is not in the auto industry and not subject to the requirement that the replacement coating meet the identical performance specs as the original, the clear chromate will simply be a clear chromate, with no extra steps, and will cost him nothing extra.
-A few shops even charge marginally less for clear than yellow.
+Since Mike is not in the auto industry and not subject to the requirement that the replacement coating meet the identical performance specs as the original, the clear chromate will simply be a clear chromate, with no extra steps, and will cost him nothing extra (shops even charge marginally less for clear than yellow).